 In verse 14, Joseph’s father says to his son: va mo (go now) viôt cemût che a stan i tiei fradis e il besteam ([and] see how your brothers and the livestock are), e torne a savêmi a dî alc (and come back to let me know).

-In verse 15 now, you read, after Joseph’s arrival at Sichem: un om lu incuintrà (a man came across him) che al leve ca e là pe campagne (as he was roaming in the field).
+In verse 15 now, you read, after Joseph’s arrival at Sichem: un om lu incuintrà (a man came across him) che al leve ca e là pe campagne (as he was roaming in the open).
 Both lu and che refer back to Joseph; it was Joseph whom the man had met, and it was Joseph who was wandering in the field.
 You will find more examples of this structure in verses 17 and 19 ahead.

 Still in verse 15, the man asks Joseph: ce ciristu? (what are you looking for?, what do you seek?).
 You will recognise ciristu as being the interrogative form of tu ciris (you look for, you seek), from the verb cirî.
 In verse 16, Joseph replies: o cîr i miei fradis (I am looking for my brothers).
 He continues: disimi, par plasê (tell me, please), là che a son lâts a passon (where they have gone to feed the animals).
 Below, you will find the present indicative conjugation of the verb cirî.